 How Parents Can Help Their Grown Children Finance and Buy Their Own Home

 When the time comes to purchase a first home, questions about financing and down payments are sure to arise.
-The buyer will be asking how much money should I save to buy a home?
-Parents often wonder how they can help their grown children pay for a home.
-And everyone is curious about what’s the best way to go about it.
+Buyer’s often find themselves asking how much money they need to save up to buy a home as well as how will they afford the monthly payments?
+Parents (or other family members) often want to help out in some way but aren’t always sure how they can help their grown children get into a home.

-- Can the buyer afford a home’s monthly payments?
+- Can the buyer (grown child) afford a home’s monthly payments?

-- Can the buyer afford the process of purchasing a home?
+- Can the buyer (grown child) afford the down payment required for purchasing a home?

-The tough part for a first-time homebuyer is affording to purchase the home.
-That’s when the down payment, tax, title, and other closing fees need to be paid.
+One of the biggest challenges for buyers , especially first-time homebuyer, is saving the funds to purchase the home.
+The amount a buyer brings into closing is comprised of the down payment, tax, title, and other closing fees.
 This upfront money will amount to thousands, and sometimes, tens of thousands, of dollars and cannot be financed.
-This is cash a buyer must have in hand at the closing.
+These are funds a buyer must have in hand -well in a cashiers check or wire – at the closing.

-How common is it to get assistance?
-Among homebuyers under the age of 37 that made a down payment, 23% used a gift and 6% used a loan from a family member or friend.
+How common is it to get gift funds?
+In 2023, among homebuyers under the age of 30, 40% used a gift or inheritance from family for down payment.

 So how does it work?
 There are a number of methods, options and advice you should consider.
 Let’s explore the most common.